 Check out VSP Earth, Ocean, and Atmospheric Science’s page here!

-In this course you will assess and quantify the principal components of the global energy balance, how the energy balance affects the structure of the ocean and atmosphere and produces the winds and currents that control weather, air pollution and the biosphere.
-You will examine ocean productivity and the important geochemical cycles of carbon, nitrogen and phosphorous, and how over geologic time, ocean and atmospheric processes coupled with the evolution of the life to regulate climate and climate change.
+In this course you will assess and quantify the principal components of the Earth’s climatic systems, the global energy balance, how that balance affects the structure of the ocean and atmosphere, produces the winds and currents that control weather, air pollution and ultimately the biosphere.
+You will examine ocean productivity how that relates to important geochemical cycles, and how over geologic time, ocean and atmospheric processes regulate climate and climate change.

-Students will explore the incredible diversity of marine ecosystems, and identify the factors that regulate ocean habitats and how marine ecosystems develop in response.
+Students in this course will explore the incredible diversity of marine ecosystems, identify the factors that regulate ocean habitats, and how marine ecosystems develop in response.
 Ecosystems’ properties, including diversity, resilience (or lack of resilience) to environmental change and its impact on neighboring ecosystems will be considered.
-The fascinating marine ecosystems and habitats to be studied include hydrothermal vents, intertidal zone, coral reefs, estuaries, deep sea, and polar ecosystems.
-A particular emphasis will be placed on our beautiful and diverse local marine ecosystems.
-Examine the responses of ecosystems disturbances, the evolution of ocean plankton, invasive species, climate change and pollution.
+The fascinating marine ecosystems and habitats in this course include hydrothermal vents, the intertidal zone, coral reefs, estuaries, deep sea, and polar ecosystems.
+A particular emphasis will be placed on the beautiful and diverse local marine ecosystems around Vancouver.
+You will examine the responses of ecosystems disturbances, and the introduction of invasive species, climate change and pollution.
+Our emphasis in this course is on active learning teaching methods where students explore the subject matter through field trips, labs, discussions and in-class activities.

-For VSP EOAS-specific questions, email Ian Ayeras at iayeras@eoas.ubc.ca.
+For VSP Earth, Ocean, and Atmospheric Science-specific questions, please email Ian Ayeras at iayeras@eoas.ubc.ca.

 Student testimonials